-3.4.2 BOOLEAN LOGIC
+3.4.2 Boolean logic

 Content Additional information

-Construct truth tables for the following logic gates: Students do not need to know about or use NAND,
+Construct truth tables for the following logic gates: Students do not need to know about or use NAND, NOR and XOR logic gates.

-• NOT NOR and XOR logic gates.
+• NOT

 • AND

 • OR.

 NOT

 AND

 OR

 Construct truth tables for simple logic circuits.
 Students should be able to construct truth tables

 Interpret the results of simple truth tables. which contain up to three inputs and that use only combinations of NOT, AND and OR gates.

 Create, modify and interpret simple logic circuit diagrams.
 Students should be able to construct simple logic circuit diagrams which contain up to three inputs.

 Students will only need to use NOT, AND and OR gates within logic circuits.

 Students will be expected to understand and use the logic circuit symbols shown above.

-Be able to write a Boolean expression to represent a logic circuit and to draw a logic circuit that The following notation will be used for Boolean expressions:
+Be able to write a Boolean expression to represent a logic circuit and to draw a logic circuit that implements The following notation will be used for Boolean expressions:

-implements a Boolean expression. • NOT: Ā
+a Boolean expression. • NOT: \overline{A}

-• AND: A · B
+AND: A · B

 • OR: A + B

-3.4.3 SOFTWARE CLASSIFICATION
+3.4.3 Software classification

-Content Additional information

-Explain what is meant by:

-system software

-• application software.

-Give examples of both types of software.
+Content Additional information Explain what is meant by: System software manages the computer system system software resources.
+It also acts as a platform to run application software. application software.
+Application software is software that performs end- Give examples of both types of software. user tasks.
 Understand the need for, and functions of, operating systems (OS) and utility programs.

-Understand that the OS handles management of the:
+Understand that the OS handles management of the: • processor(s) memory I/O devices • applications security.

-• processor(s)

-• memory

-• I/O devices

-• applications

-• security.

-3.4.4 SYSTEMS ARCHITECTURE
+3.4.4 Systems architecture

 Content Additional information

 Explain the Von Neumann architecture.

-Explain the role and operation of:main memory A bus is a collection of wires through which data is transmitted from one component to another.
+Explain the role and operation of: A bus is a collection of wires through which data is

+main memory transmitted from one component to another.

-the following major components of a central processing unit (CPU): Main memory will be considered to be any form of memory that is directly accessible by the CPU, except for cache and registers.
+the following major components of a central processing unit (CPU): Main memory will be considered to be any form of memory that is directly accessible by the CPU, (except for cache and registers).

-arithmetic logic unit
+arithmetic logic unit Secondary storage is considered to be any non-volatile

-control unit
+• control unit storage mechanism which is not directly accessible by the CPU.

 • clock

 • buses.

 Explain the effect of the following on the performance of the CPU:

-clock speed
+• clock speed

 number of processor cores

-• cache size.
+cache size.